tangllty/tang-boot/README.en.md

 ## Project Description

-tang-boot is a permission management system based on Spring Boot 3
+tang-boot is a permission management system based on Spring Boot 3, written in Java and Kotlin

 You can read the [documentation](https://tangllty.eu.org/) for more information